rheadkaul/SinusSegment/README.md

 Training.py: training network and a save the parameters into folder Parameters Testing.py: output the segmentation result and save them into folder Seg_prediction.
-Load_dataset.py: loading training and testing dataset.
+Load_dataset.py: loading, training and testing dataset.
 UnetPlusPlus.py: architecture of UnetPlusPlus.